anastasiakrouglova/Master-Thesis/code/README.md

-## Generating a .csv file of resonances
+## Generating a .csv file of Resonances

 Run `execute_fpt.py`.
-This will generate
-- a .csv file of the resonances + a f0 column in a form of a boolean (1 if resonace is part of fundamental, 0 if not)
+This will generate a .csv file of the resonances with an additional column `f0`, generated using the Rameau Fundamental.

-## Clustering the fundamental resonances or harmnonics
+## Clustering the Fundamental Resonances or Harmonics

-2. Run Clustering_f0.jl
+Run Clustering_f0.jl

+## Creating a Musical Score

-2. Run score_conversion/extract_fundamentals.jl with same filename
+1. Run `score_conversion/extract_fundamentals.jl` with filename adjusted to the clustered output
-3. Run text_to_music.py if fails, otherwise just execute.py
-4. Check new piano_score.pdf
+2. Run `score_conversion/execute.py`text_to_music.py`.
+If the generation fails: download Lilypond and adjust the paths
+3. Check generated score.pdf

-## Hierarchical knowledge
+## Hierarchical Knowledge Representation

-# Run the clustering algorithm written in Julia on the saved CSV's for the c_<file>.csv
-# and test the hierarchical knowledge representation in knowledge_heararchy.ipynb
+Test and expand the type-based hierarchical knowledge representation in `./resonance-knowledge`

-# Tutorial for installing julia for python: https://www.peterbaumgartner.com/blog/incorporating-julia-into-python-programs/

-# first add path to julia by: 'export PATH=$PATH:/Users/<USERNAME>/.local/bin' if code doesn't work